lucasavila00/LmScript/README.md

 ## TODO

 - [ ] docs of runpod serverless image
-- [ ] publish client to NPM, not just JSR
+- [ ] runpod client async api
 - [ ] handling meta_info
 - [ ] handling regex

 # LmScript

-LmScript: Fast and Controllable Language Model Interactions in Typescript - Open Source and Powered by [SGLang](https://github.com/sgl-project/sglang)
+LmScript: Fast and Controllable Language Model Interactions in Typescript - Open Source and Powered by [SGLang](https://github.com/sgl-project/sglang).

 - LMScript: a suite of tools for easy, fast, and controllable interactions with language models in Typescript.